Safe Routes to School E-News

 The regional network project launched in 2010 with support from Kaiser Permanente in the areas of Southern California (Southern California Association of Governments--SCAG), the Greater Washington DC Area (Metropolitan Washington Council of Government--MWCOG) and in the Atlanta Region (Atlanta Regional Commission--ARC).
 We are excited to be able to deepen our work in these regions with full time staff, and to bring our efforts to the San Francisco Bay Area (Metropolitan Transportation Commission).
 In Southern California, we now have two full time staff working on the Kaiser Permanente project.
 See article #3 below for more specifics on our new staff.

-Right now, the regional transportation plans in the Bay Area and Southern California are being revised, and the National Partnership’s policy managers are working to make active transportation and Safe Routes to School more significant elements in these plans.
+Right now, the regional transportation plans in the Bay Area and Southern California are being revised, and the Safe Routes Partnership’s policy managers are working to make active transportation and Safe Routes to School more significant elements in these plans.
 In the Washington, DC metropolitan region, the policy manager will be working in Northern Virginia, Maryland and Washington, DC, capitalizing on efforts to promote Safe Routes to School and active transportation, in general, throughout the region.

 Specific goals of the regional network project include: